achennings/achennings.github.io/index.md

 2. **Hennings, A. C.**, McClay, M., Lewis-Peacock, J. A., & Dunsmoor, J. E. (In Prep).
 Dissociable neural reinstatement of emotional memories in human PFC.

-3. McClay, M, **Hennings, A. C.**, Reidel, A, & Dunsmoor, J. E. (Accepted).
+3. McClay, M, **Hennings, A. C.**, Reidel, A, & Dunsmoor, J. E. (2020).
 The features that shape fear: How emotional intensity and threat relevance interact to guide fear learning.
-Neuropsychologia.
+[Neuropsychologia.](https://doi.org/10.1016/j.neuropsychologia.2020.107653)

-4. **Hennings, A. C.**, Bibb, S. A., Lewis-Peacock, J. A., Dunsmoor, J. E. (Accepted).
+4. **Hennings, A. C.**, Bibb, S. A., Lewis-Peacock, J. A., Dunsmoor, J. E. (2020).
 The effect of top-down thought suppression on fear extinction generalization.
-Behavioural Brain Research.
+[Behavioural Brain Research.](https://doi.org/10.1016/j.bbr.2020.112931)

 5. **Hennings, A. C.**, McClay, M., Lewis-Peacock, J. A., & Dunsmoor, J. E. (2020).
 Contextual reinstatement promotes extinction generalization in healthy adults but not PTSD.
 [Neuropsychologia.](https://doi.org/10.1016/j.neuropsychologia.2020.107573)